opencurve/curve/docs/en/snapshotcloneserver_en.md

 #### Snapshot System

-After receiving requests from users, the system will create temporary snapshot by calling the interfaces of CurveFS, then it will dump the temporary data to object storage system and persist metadata of the snapshot to database.
+After receiving requests from users, the system will create temporary snapshot by calling the interfaces of curvefs, then it will dump the temporary data to object storage system and persist metadata of the snapshot to database.
 The functions of snapshot system can be concluded into two parts:

-1. Provides snapshot interface for user to operate the snapshot data.
+1. Provides snapshot interface for users to create, delete and query snapshot infomation.
-2. Managing the snapshot data, and control the snapshot data flow in the system using the interface from CurveFS and object storage system.
+2. Managing the snapshot data, and control the snapshot data flow in the system using the interface from curvefs and object storage system.

-#### CurveFS
+#### curvefs

-CurveFS provides RPC interface used by snapshot system for creating, deleting and reading snapshot.
-When the snapshot is created, CurveFS is the provider of the snapshot data for snapshot system to store in object storage system, and in the recovering process from snapshot, CurveFS is the receiver of the snapshot fetched from object storage system.
+curvefs provides RPC interface used by snapshot system for creating, deleting and reading snapshot.
+When the snapshot is created, curvefs is the provider of the snapshot data for snapshot system to store in object storage system, and in the recovering process from snapshot, curvefs is the receiver of the snapshot fetched from object storage system.

 #### Object Storage

 Object storage is the underlying system for storing snapshot data, and provides only interfaces for creating, deleting, uploading and downloading objects.

 Object storage provides storage capabilities for snapshot data, and only provides interfaces for creating, deleting, uploading and downloading object files.
-It is called by the snapshot module to store the snapshot data read from CurveFS or download the snapshot data from the object storage system and write it into CurveFS to restore the volume file.
+It is called by the snapshot module to store the snapshot data read from curvefs or download the snapshot data from the object storage system and write it into curvefs to restore the volume file.
 Curve uses NOS as the object storage system.

 ### 1.3 Snapshot Procedure

 Here's what would happen when the user sends a snapshot request to the snapshot system.
 The request will goes to the HTTP service layer, in which a specific snapshot task will be generated and handed over to the snapshot task manager for scheduling.
-The process of taking a snapshot is that a temporary snapshot in CurveFS will first be generated, then dumped to the object storage system, and finally deleted.
+The process of taking a snapshot is that a temporary snapshot in curvefs will first be generated, then dumped to the object storage system, and finally deleted.

 The following steps are for creating a snapshot:

 1. Generate snapshot records and persist them to Etcd.
 Several judgments are required for this step: For the same volume, there can only be one snapshot being taken at the same time, so it is necessary to judge whether the volume has a snapshot request being processed.
 Theoretically, unlimited snapshots are supported by the system, and in the implementation we put a limit to the depth of snapshot, which can be modified in the configuration file.
 For this reason, we also need to determine whether the number of snapshot exceeds the limit.
 If every thing works well, the metadata of the original volume will be read from MDS and a snapshot record will be generated and persisted to Etcd.
 The status of the snapshot generated in this step is 'pending'.

-2. Create temporary snapshot on CurveFS, return seqNum of the snapshot created, then update the seqNum of the snapshot record.
+2. Create temporary snapshot on curvefs, return seqNum of the snapshot created, then update the seqNum of the snapshot record.
 4. Create snapshot mapping table (see 1.4.1), and save it to object storage S3.
-6. Dump snapshot data from CurveFS to object storage S3.
-When storing, the snapshot system first reads the snapshot data from CurveFS, then uploads the data to the S3.
+6. Dump snapshot data from curvefs to object storage S3.
+When storing, the snapshot system first reads the snapshot data from curvefs, then uploads the data to the S3.
 8. Delete the temporary snapshot.
 10. Update snapshot status to 'done'.